- Living in Ozark

 Local Use Tax - For Public Safety

 On November 8, Ozark citizens will have the opportunity to vote for a new city ordinance, a local use tax for public safety purposes at the same rate as the total local sales tax rate.
-The revenue will be used to meet facility needs, services, equipment, compensation and training.
+The revenue will be used to meet facility needs, equipment, compensation and training.

 Shall the City of Ozark, Missouri, impose a local use tax for public safety purposes at the same rate as the total local sales tax rate, currently 2.375 %, provided that if the local sales tax rate is reduced or raised by voter approval, the local use tax rate shall also be reduced or raised by the same action?

 Local Use Tax for Public Safety Fast Facts: